Underground Utility Safety and Damage Prevention Act.

 b.
 Probing underground to determine the extent of gas or water migration.

-(6) An excavation or demolition performed when those responsible for routine maintenance of a right-of-way are conducting maintenance activities within the right-of-way.
-Maintenance activities shall include resurfacing, milling, emergency replacement of signs critical for maintaining safety, or the reshaping of shoulders and ditches to the original road profile.
-Maintenance activities do not include the initial installation of traffic signs, traffic control equipment, or guardrails.
+(6) An excavation or demolition performed when those responsible for routine maintenance of a right-of-way or any other governmental entity are performing, with labor on their permanent payroll, maintenance activities within the right-of-way.
+Maintenance activities shall include emergency replacement of signs critical for maintaining safety or reshaping of shoulders and ditches to the original road profile.
+Maintenance activities do not include the initial installation of traffic signs, traffic control equipment, guardrails, or drainage structures.
+The provisions of this subdivision do not apply when the excavation or demolition is performed by a contractor acting on behalf of a person or entity responsible for routine maintenance of a right-of-way or on behalf of any other governmental entity.

 (7) An excavation or demolition performed by a railroad entirely on land which the railroad owns or operates or, in the event of an emergency, on adjacent land.
 No provision in this Article shall apply to any railroad which owns, operates, or permits facilities under land which the railroad owns or operates.